-Our proprietary scalable, modular manufacturing process to produce and supply high quality engineered tunable graphene materials at low production costs and 100% chemical free puts sustainability at the heart of our operations and acts as a powerful differentiator from competitors.
+Our proprietary scalable, modular manufacturing process to produce and supply high quality engineered tunable

+"I believe that Directa Plus is now at an inflection point - we have many opportunities across many different vertical markets, diversifying our business risks.
+The recent fundraise will allow us to accelerate growth in the most promising of these vertical markets and to keep investing in high potential opportunities in other areas." graphene materials at low production costs and 100% chemical free puts sustainability at the heart of our operations and acts as a powerful differentiator from competitors.
 We have amassed 43 certifications over the years, all reporting the absence of negative impacts on biological systems.
 We consider the health and safety of all stakeholders and environmental protection as top priorities and we have implemented a proactive approach by continuously monitoring our production process and products.